San-Francisco-Write-The-Docs/lone-writers-guide/TechnicalProductSummary.rst

 When you're working on creating a product summary for a technical product, your first step is to brainstorm your plan.

 Brainstorm
-You should prepare an outline that answer's the the 5 W's.
+You should prepare an outline that answers the the 5 W's.
 * Who is your audience?
 Who will you interview to learn about the product?
 Who will be reviewing the content?
 * What should the summary cover?
 * When is the writing deadline?
 What does the roadmap timeline look like in order to help you meet the writing deadline?